-- the constitution (last amended in May 2023) - the criminal code (last amended in March 2023 to address illegal self-enrichment of public officials) - the law on public civil service (last amended in November 2022) - the law on public procurement (last amended in April 2021) - the law on public-private partnerships (last amended in June 2019) - the law on distributing legal aid information and ensuring access to it (last amended in September 2017)

-- the law on the openness of state authorities and administration (last amended in May 2014) - the law on e-government (last amended in June 2016) - the law on public control (last amended in April 2018) - the law on countering legalisation of income derived from criminal activities, financing of terrorism and financing the proliferation of weapons of mass destruction (last amended in January 2019), which provides a legal framework for anti-money laundering
+- the constitution (last amended in May 2023) - the criminal code (last amended in March 2023 to address illegal self-enrichment of public officials) - the law on public civil service (last amended in November 2022) - the law on public procurement (last amended in April 2021) - the law on public-private partnerships (last amended in June 2019) - the law on distributing legal aid information and ensuring access to it (last amended in September 2017) - the law on the openness of state authorities and administration (last amended in May 2014) - the law on e-government (last amended in June 2016) - the law on public control (last amended in April 2018) - the law on countering legalisation of income derived from criminal activities, financing of terrorism and financing the proliferation of weapons of mass destruction (last amended in January 2019), which provides a legal framework for anti-money laundering estate abroad.

-The Civil Service Law, which entered into force in 2022, forbids civil servants from accepting gifts, from engaging in business activities and from opening foreign bank accounts or purchasing real estate abroad.
 It also introduces a mandatory asset and income declaration system for civil servants (US State Department 2022).
 However, as of 2022, the mandatory asset and income declaration system for civil servants had not yet been implemented (UNCAC Coalition 2022).
 Moreover, according to Article 3 of Civil Service the scope of the law does not cover the president, members of parliament, members of the Central Election Commission or the governing bodies of the Central Bank, judges, law enforcement or military personnel.
 Since these positions are not considered civil servants, they are exempt from mandatory asset declaration.